nttuyen/mdstripe/README.md

 - View all transactions on the module configuration page
 - Uses Stripe's Checkout form to stay up to date with the latest version
 - Supports the Advanced checkout page of the Advanced EU Compliance module
-- Supports the new `paymentOptions` hook of PrestaShop 1.7
-- Supports the One Page Checkout module of PresTeamShop

 ### Roadmap
 The issue page will give you a good overview of the current roadmap and priorities: